Cray-HPE/docs-csm/operations/network/management_network/bican_disable_uan_vlan7.md

         ```bash
         canu validate shcd -a NETWORK_ARCHITECTURE_TYPE --shcd SHCD_FILENAME --tabs LIST,OF,WORKSHEETS --corners TAB1_UPPER_LEFT, TAB1_LOWER_RIGHT...
+        ```

-1. (ncn-m001#) Identify switches and ports associated with UAN on CAN.
+1. (`ncn-m001#`) Identify switches and ports associated with UAN on CAN.
 The CANU output will contain a list of switches and the port use for each switch.
-UAN will only be assocated with leaf or spine switches (named `sw-leaf-` and `sw-spine-` respectively).
-UAN will be identified in the output via their common name (e.g. uan001).
+UAN will only be associated with leaf or spine switches (named `sw-leaf-` and `sw-spine-` respectively).
+UAN will be identified in the output via their common name (e.g. `uan001`).
 Only UAN CAN ports need to be identified.
-Only the second (2) port of OCP and PCIe Slots are used for UAN CAN according to [cabling standards](../../install/cable_management_network_servers.md).
+Only the second (2) port of OCP and PCIe Slots are used for UAN CAN according to [cabling standards](../../../install/cable_management_network_servers.md).
 Custom or non-Plan-of-Record UAN configurations will need to be handled appropriately.

     * **Example** Identify switches and UAN CAN ports - only port 2 for OCP and PCIe cards.
 Note that CANU output only lists the switch port, not the Chassis or Slot.
     On Aruba switches themselves interfaces are identified by `CHASSIS/SLOT/PORT`.
 On all CSM Management switches values for `CHASSIS` and `SLOT` are `1`.
     As an example, CANU slot `27` would be interface `1/1/27` on the switch.
 Mellanox switches follow the format `1/PORT`.

         ```bash
         1: sw-spine-001 has the following port usage: